ekowyawson/reading-notes/201-notes/note_11.md

 **Grid** layout and **Flexbox** are both CSS layout models.
 They differ in the following ways:

-- Orientation:
+- *Orientation*:
-  - Flexbox is designed for one-dimensional layout, typically used for arranging elements in a row or a column.
+  - **Flexbox** is designed for one-dimensional layout, typically used for arranging elements in a row or a column.
     Excellent for distributing space along a single axis.
-  - Grid is designed for two-dimensional layout.
+  - **Grid** is designed for two-dimensional layout.
 It creates a grid of rows and columns, allowing you to position elements both horizontally and vertically.
     You can align elements in rows and columns simultaneously.

-- Use Cases:
+- *Use Cases*:
-  - Flexbox is ideal for organizing items within a container along a single axis, like a horizontal navigation menu or a list of items.
+  - **Flexbox** is ideal for organizing items within a container along a single axis, like a horizontal navigation menu or a list of items.
     It excels at centering and distributing space among items in a row or column.
-  - Grid is more suitable for creating complex, grid-based layouts.
+  - **Grid** is more suitable for creating complex, grid-based layouts.
     It's perfect for designing web pages with multiple sections, aligning elements in both rows and columns, and creating responsive designs.

 ### Grid container, grid item, and grid line are a few important terms to understand when using Grid.
 Please describe these terms in a few sentences